Skip to main content

 Fragmented systems

-• Information is dispersed across various, non-integrated programs, making it challenging to maintain a comprehensive overview.
+• Information is dispersed across various programs, making it hard to maintain a comprehensive overview.

 Lack of scalability